Florida Hearing Loop Systems

-Complete Hearing Solutions is a hearing amplifier installation and distribution company holding a Florida Limited Energy Systems Specialist License, #ES12001411.
+Complete Hearing Solutions is an hearing loop systems installation and distribution company holding a Florida Limited Energy Systems Specialist License, #ES12001411.
 We provide the complete design and installation of assistive listening systems, designed to work seamlessly with telecoil hearing loops, in any commercial venue.
 We also serve as a distributor for the manufacturers of the Loop equipment we use which allows us to consult with and provide equipment and installation design and engineering to sound contractors, A/V contractors, Loop installers, and architectural firms.

 This website serves to provide information about Hearing Loops, the benefits of Hearing Loops, and the importance of Hearing Loop installations throughout the State of Florida and the whole of the US.
 If you are interested in additional information regarding Hearing Loops or would like to communicate directly with us regarding Loop related questions, please go to the Contact Us page.

 Hearing Loops, although a tried and true technology, are relatively new to the US.
 Over the past few years, the popularity and prevalence of Hearing Loops has begun to dramatically increase.
 It mostly started in Michigan with the efforts of Dr. Myers of Hope College and spread to nearby Wisconsin.
 From there Illinois, New York, California, New Mexico, and Arizona began to show great progress and slowly but surely the rest of the country has come on board with the idea of installing Hearing Loops, including our efforts here in Florida.
 Hearing Loops can now be found in houses of worship, auditoriums, conference rooms, theaters, pharmacies, banks, professional sport ball parks and many more places.